 Speaking as an attorney, campaign donations have become a legalized form of bribery.
 I do not accept campaign donations.
 My total campaign expenditures for my 2016 campaign were well under the FEC cap of $5,000.

 Speaking as an engineer, my 2016 Candidate Statement was "01100101".
-In computer programming, the binary code "01100101" translates to the letter "e", as in "evoting candidate".
+In computer programming, the binary code "01100101" translates to the letter "e", as in equality through electronic voting.
 This optimally met the State's "one word minimum" requirement and was cost effective.
 The novelty of "01100101" may also have motivated voters to visit my website.

 The Voter Information Guide is critical to democratic process because it educates voters about their voting options.
 It should be neutral.
 As long as the Voter Information Guide is taxpayer funded, the State should not discriminate based on wealth (campaign funding).
 Every candidate should be listed, including a full paragraph Candidate Statement.
 There were 34 candidates on the 2016 Ballot, but only 21 were listed in the "Official" 2016 Voter Information Guide.